renanfranca/renanfranca.github.io/_posts/2023-01-08-how-did-i-earn-money-to-fix-an-issue-from-an-open-source-software.md

 - How an issue was assigned to someone?
 - Should I ask for permission to fix it before I start to try to fix it?
-- What happens if someone was try to fix the same issue and both didn't ask for permission?
+- What happens if two contributors were trying to fix the same issue and both didn't ask for permission?

-I found all these answers in the [bounty issue instructions](https://www.jhipster.tech/bug-bounties/#how-to-get-the-money):
+I found all the answers in the [bounty issue instructions](https://www.jhipster.tech/bug-bounties/#how-to-get-the-money):
 >
 > - Create a Pull Request that fixes a ticket with the `$$ bug-bounty $$` label.
 > - In order to close the ticket automatically, you must have one commit message with the `Fix` keyword.
 For example, `Fix #1234` to close ticket `#1234`.